 As West Branch Rose City Area Schools plan to begin the school year in a face to face learning learning environment, we will need to ensure that there are structures in place to ensure student engagement and achievement for all.
 This plan will focus on teaching and learning with an emphasis on equity for all learners and the well-being of students and staff.

+Hygiene and cleaning protocols remain in place from the 2020-21 school year.
 Our school district meets regularly with the local health department for guidance and updates to mitigate the spread of the COVID-19 virus.

 Educational Goals